-The PEAK Inflatable was the cheapest board in our review, and for the price, this board packs a serious punch.
+For the price, this board packs a serious punch.
 It's got it all, with a well-designed, no-frills backpack, three-piece paddle, and a middle-of-the-road pump.
 Although this model lacked the three-fin design that boards with higher stability ratings sported, its profile helped it maintain stability.
 Plus, it was significantly cheaper than many other boards in our review.
-If you're looking for a craft for your family or just getting into the sport, this model may be a great option for you.
+If you're looking for a craft for your family or just getting into the sport, this model may be an excellent option for you.

-However, if you're looking for a super fast board, the wider nose of this model seriously cuts down on its speediness.
-For a board with less stability and a lot more performance, look at the Red Paddle Co Explorer.
+However, if you're looking for a super-fast board, the wider nose of this model severely cuts down on its speediness.
+For a board with less stability and a lot more performance, look at the Red Paddle Co Voyager.

 This model features just one, long removable fin, while other models, like the Isle Explorer, features a removable fin and two hard fins.
 This configuration means that the PEAK does not perform as well in choppy water, as it is more likely to have a wider tracking range across the water.
 However, if you're not worried about your speed and you're just out to have a good time, this model will perform well enough.